 What is Amigurumi?

-Amigurumi is a Japanese word used to describe the knitting or crocheting of stuffed yarn creations.
-The word comes from ami, meaning crocheted or knitted”, and nuigurumi, meaning stuffed doll.
+Amigurumi is a Japanese word used to describe the art of knitting or crocheting 3D stuffed yarn creations.
+This word is a blend of two Japanese words:

-While the art of amigurumi has been known in Japan for several decades, it first started appealing to other countries in the early 2000s.
+While the art of amigurumi has been known in Japan for several decades, it first started appealing globally in the early 2000s.
+Since then, it has grown into a massive movement of makers!

-You can find all of my free amigurumi patterns right here on my blog!
+Ready to find your first amigurumi project?
+You can find all of my free amigurumi patterns right here on my blog to get you started!

 How is Amigurumi made?